sonic-net/sonic-swss/doc/swss-schema.md

     ; bgp warm restart is enabled for static MySIDs; SWSS cannot infer completion ; from an idle FPM stream.

+    ; MySID processing follows the standard task-status convention in both normal ; operation and warm restore: invalid requests and permanent failures are ; reported and discarded from the task queue; only retryable work remains ; pending or in the dependency retry cache.
+Discarding a task does not delete ; its APP_DB row.
+    ;
+    ; If MySID creation reports ITEM_ALREADY_EXISTS and retained tunnel/counter
+    ; OIDs conflict with locally owned resources, the conflict handler leaves the ; retained entry unchanged and reports the conflicting OIDs in STATE_DB ; PROCESS_HEALTH|orchagent and syslog.
+Equivalent attributes do not establish ; ownership.
+The task fails without automatic retry in either mode.
+    ; Cleanup releases only resources allocated by the failed attempt and restores ; any pre-existing counter-name mapping.
+A discarded failure does not block ; APPLY_VIEW, which may remove retained entries absent from the restored view.
+    ; Operator recovery must resolve the ownership conflict before resubmission.

 ---------------------------------------------
 ### FDB_TABLE